How to Brush a Cat’s Teeth: A Simple Guide to Cat Dental Care

 2. Start Slow and Get Your Cat Comfortable

-Then, over a few days, gently touch their mouth, lift their lips, and rub their teeth with your finger to get them used to the sensation.
+Before you ever brush, let your cat sniff and taste the toothpaste.
+Then, over a few days, gently touch their mouth, lift their lips, and rub their teeth with your finger — similar to how you'd ease them into new environments as explained in our kitten socialization guide.

 3. Begin Brushing (Gently!)